Sales forecasting can play a major role in your company's success (and your own career development).

-- What Is a Sales Forecast?
+- What is Sales Forecasting?

-- Why Is Sales Forecasting Important?
+- Why Sales Forecasting Is Important

-- Common Factors Impacting Your Sales Forecast
+- Factors That Can Impact Your Sales Forecast

-- 5 Different Sales Forecasting Methods
+- Sales Forecasting Methods & Examples

 - Sales Forecasting Template

-Managers use their reps’ individual sales forecasts to estimate how much business their entire team will close.
-Directors use team forecasts to anticipate sales for the entire department.
+Managers use reps' sales forecasts to estimate the business their team will close.
+Directors use team forecasts to anticipate department sales.
 The VP of Sales uses department forecasts to project organization sales.
 These reports are typically shared with company leadership, along with board members and/or stockholders.

-Why Is Sales Forecasting Important?
+Why Sales Forecasting Is Important

-Discovering these problems now -- versus at the end of the month or quarter -- has a huge impact.
+Discovering these problems now — versus at the end of the month or quarter — has a huge impact.